Khayalethu Xaba

-Khayalethu Innocent Xaba (born 6 November 2004) is a South African actor, photographer, internet personality and comedian.
-He is best known for his starring role of Mpendulo Buthelezi on E.tv's telenovela Smoke & Mirrors.
+Khayalethu Xaba (born 6 November 2004) is a South African actor and comedian.
+He is best known for his starring role of Mpendulo Buthelezi on e.tv telenovela Smoke & Mirrors (2023–2025).

-Early life and education
+Early life

-Xaba was born in Johannesburg, Gautengto a zulu family and he is the oldest child in the number of 2 children.
-He attended from Alberton Primary School and then progressed to Parkland High School when he graduated with his National Senior Certificate.
+Xaba was born in Johannesburg, Gauteng, South Africa.
+He is the oldest child in the number of 2 children.
+He attended from Alberton Primary School and then progressed to Parklands High School when he graduated with his National Senior Certificate.

 Career

-Xaba made his TV debut with Mzansi Magic TV series Lavish alongside Jessica Nkosi portraying Shaka Gumede.
-He then starred as one of the lead actors on etv's new Telenovela Smoke & Mirrors playing Mpendulo Buthelezi since 2023 until his departure in 2025.
-In 2025 Xaba co-starred alongside Thembinkosi Mthembu in Mzansi Wethu's new Telenovela HomeComing.
+Xaba made his television debut with Mzansi Magic television series Lavish portraying Shaka Gumede.
+He then starred as one of the lead actors on e.tv telenovela Smoke & Mirrors playing Mpendulo Buthelezi since 2023 until his departure in 2025.
+The same year in 2023, he played the recurring role of Bully in Shaka iLembe.
+In 2024, he played in a short film The Passage as Bafana and played the supporting role of Themba in a Netflix series Disaster Holiday.
+In 2025, Xaba starred in Mzansi Wethu telenovela Homecoming as Vusi.

 Personal life

 In an Instagram post of September 2025, Xaba confirmed he is in romantic relationship with Homecoming co-star Kiba Mavi and stated that their madly in love with each other.